xmyzincx/Cornet/README.md

 # Cornet

 This project is GUI for Cornet project in CWC-University of Oulu.
+This app might not run correctly because I have changed some codes in the modules such as ng2-charts and chats.js.

 ## Development server